- Rates & Fees

 Consult a financial professional.

-Although it can potentially be done on your own, you may want to consider consulting a financial professional to assist you in adjusting to your new financial life.
+Although it can potentially be done on your own, you may want to consider consulting a financial professional to assist you in adjusting to your new finances after divorce.
 A financial professional can work with you to develop a plan designed to help you address your new financial goals, make recommendations about specific products and services, and monitor and adjust your plan as needed.

 Grow has contracted with CUSO Financial Services, L.P.
 (CFS) to provide investment services, and your CFS Financial Advisor will help you build a plan that meets your needs.
 The advisor will look at your current spending, saving and investing, learn about your goals and priorities, make objective recommendations and support your efforts moving forward through the implementation and management of your plan.